robert-westenberger/knowledgebase/computer-science/integer-representations.md

 * Examples (also using a 4 bit representation)
 $B2T_{4}([0101])$ = -0 * 2^3^ + 1 * 2^2^ + 0 * 2^1^ + 1 * 2^0^ =  5
 $B2T_{4}([1111])$ = -1 * 2^3^ + 1 * 2^2^ + 1 * 2^1^ + 1 * 2^0^ =  -1
+* The range of a 4 bit representation would be -8 to 7.